-The list consisting of over 30 Human rights was analyzed to determine whether those rights could be violated by an insurance company or whether an insurance company would have the ability to protect or mitigate possible violations of these rights.
-For each Human right it was determined whether it was applicable for the insurance sector based on possible Human rights impacts arising from the different business activities of insurance companies.
-The resulting list of'applicable' Human rights (see the Policy's appendix) was then "clustered" and used as the starting point to analyze which business activities of AXA might impact the relevant Human rights identified.
+The list consisting of over 35 Human rights was analyzed to determine whether an insurance company could have adverse impacts on human rights or whether an insurance company would have the ability to protect or mitigate possible violations of these rights.
+For each Human right it was determined whether it was relevant for each of the business activities conducted by AXA.
+The resulting list of “relevant” Human rights (see the Policy's appendix) was then "clustered" and used as the starting point to analyze which business activities of AXA might impact the relevant Human rights identified.
 The following activities were considered in scope:

 Indirect impacts on Human rights of others through investments in companies which are active in sectors and/or countries with high Human rights risk.